sec-bit/zkPoD-node/README.md

 A cryptographic protocol, PoD (proof of delivery), is developed to try to solve the issues, ensuring **fairness** between data buyers and sellers.
 The protocol is zero-knowledge and provable secure (*ongoing work*).
 See our [technical paper](https://sec-bit.github.io/zkPoD-node/paper.pdf) for more information.

 zkPoD is practical and efficient.
-It supports data to size up to 10GB on an ordinary PC (in complaint mode), and it could deliver data with TBs (ongoing work) in theory.
-See the performance evaluation below.
+It could deliver data with TBs in theory.
+See [performance evaluation section](##Performance) below.

 [![asciicast-gif](img/demo.min.gif)](https://asciinema.org/a/251240?autoplay=1&speed=2.71828182846)